Algebraic characterizations of some relative notions of size: Introduction

-We leave it as an exercise to verify, in \( (\mathbb{N}, +) \), syndetic sets are precisely those sets with bounded gaps.
+We leave it as an exercise to verify, in \( (\mathbb{N}, +) \) syndetic sets are precisely those sets with bounded gaps.
 It's also helpful to keep in mind that, again in \( (\mathbb{N}, +) \), a set is thick if and only if it contains arbitrarily long blocks of consecutive positive integers, and a set is piecewise syndetic if and only if there exists a fixed bound such that the set contains arbitrarily long subsets of positive integers whose gaps are no bigger than the fixed bound.
+Furstenberg in \cite[Definition~1.11]{Furstenberg1981a} defined piecewise syndetic sets, in \( \mathbb{N} \) or \( \mathbb{Z} \), as the intersection of a syndetic and thick set (and also noted the equivalence we just stated above).